-His great-grandchildren, with Juan Pablo de Simón at the helm, are the current owners.
-They have driven the winery's growth for the last two decades, which has seen its portfolio expanded, an improvement in the quality of its wines and a change in the name of the winery, now oficially known as “De la Marquesa” (of the Marchioness), its traditional name in the village.
-The fifth generation, represented by Juan Pablo's children, is fully integrated in the business, which has remained in the same hands since its beginnings.
+The winery is still managed by the same family.
+His great-grandchild Juan Pablo de Simón is currently at the helm.
+He moved to Rioja in the 1980s and since then has driven the winery's growth for the last two decades, which has seen its portfolio expanded, an improvement in the quality of its wines and a change in the name of the winery, now officially known as “De la Marquesa” (of the Marchioness), its traditional name in the village.
+The fifth generation, represented by Juan Pablo's children (Pablo, María and Jaime), is fully integrated in the business.

 The winery produces around 400,000 bottles a year from 70 hectares of vineyards owned by the family, most of which are located in Villabuena and in nearby Baños de Ebro and Ábalos.
 They also look after 20 hectares owned by retired winegrowers and employees.
 Valserrano, their best-known brand, was named after one of the areas where they own vines.
 Located in Villabuena and covering 12 hectares, the largest vineyard is El Ribazo: mostly goblet-trained, 35-year-old vines grown in the village’s distinctive clay soils.
 In the 2011 vintage they started producing a deep, fruit-driven, highly enjoyable Tempranillo from these grapes that bears the name of the vineyard and retails at around €17 in Spain.